mysterymath/lcc6502/Implementation_Defined_Behavior.md

 2.2.1 [Character sets](https://port70.net/~nsz/c/c89/c89-draft.html#2.2.1)

 * The source character set is ASCII for all targets.
-* For the Atari 800 the execution character set is ATASCII.
+* For the Atari 800 the execution character set is ATASCII, minus the heart character present at zero.
-  * ASCII '{' is mapped to inverse '['.
-  * ASCII '}' is mapped to inverse ']'.
-  * ASCII '~' is mapped to inverse '-'.
-  * ASCII vertical tab is mapped (somewhat arbitrarily) to "Cursor Down".
-  * ASCII form feed is mapped to "Clear Screen".
-  * ASCII alert is mapped to "Buzzer".
-  * ASCII carriage return is mapped (somewhat arbitrarily) to "Cursor Left".
-  * All other members of the basic character set take their natural mappings.
-  * An alternative mapping is provided for the internal ROM character mapping.
-* For the Commodore 64 the execution character set is PETSCII.
+* For the Commodore 64 the execution character set is shifted PETSCII.
-  * ASCII '^' is mapped to up arrow.
-  * ASCII '\' is mapped to the British pound sign.
-  * ASCII '|' is mapped to $DD.
-  * ASCII '~' is mapped to $B2.
-  * ASCII '{' is mapped to $EB.
-  * ASCII '}' is mapped to $F3.
-  * ASCII tab is mapped (somewhat arbitrarily) to "Cursor Right".
-  * ASCII vertical tab is mapped (somewhat arbitrarily) to "Cursor Down".
-  * ASCII form feed is mapped to "Clear Screen".
-  * ASCII carriage return is mapped (somewhat arbitrarily) to "Cursor Left".
-  * ASCII alert is mapped (arbitrarily) to $01 (unused by PETSCII).
-  * An alternative mapping is provided for the internal ROM character mapping.
-* TODO: Define the extension mechanism for custom character mappings and non-null-terminated string literals.

 3.1.2 [Identifiers](https://port70.net/~nsz/c/c89/c89-draft.html#3.1.2)